To Hell and Back (film): Reception

 Reviews from critics were generally positive, with Murphy receiving good notices for his performance.
 A. H. Weiler of The New York Times wrote that Murphy "lends stature, credibility and dignity to an autobiography that would be routine and hackneyed without him."
 Variety wrote that the soldiers were "played with a human quality that makes them very real.
 Fighting or funning, they are believable.
 The war action shown is packed with thrills and suspense."
 Harrison's Reports was more mixed, writing that "the mere fact that the story is genuine does not lift it to any great heights as a dramatic offering," and calling the film "well directed and acted" but still "no more than a fairly good war picture entertainment-wise."
 Richard L. Coe of The Washington Post was positive, writing that Murphy "brings an emotional poignancy that stems partly from our knowledge that he did these daring, unbelievable acts of courage and partly from the skill he has achieved as an actor."
 Edwin Schallert of the Los Angeles Times was also positive, declaring that the film was "to be highly rated for its honesty in the treatment of its subject, and though it is not a picture that is plotted dramatically, it offers a great demonstration of youthful bravery and character that is inherently both dramatic and dynamic."
 In a dismissive review for The New Yorker, John McCarten wrote of Murphy, "I am told that he is a modest man, and he behaves modestly here.
 However, the events described in the picture have a factitious air about them.
 Maybe the spontaneity of actual heroism just can't be duplicated in the movies."
 The Monthly Film Bulletin agreed, writing that "although the script is based on Murphy's own account, the treatment is regrettably forced and spurious.
 Commonplace, 'B' picture direction and a reliance on familiar Service types make the lavishly staged battle scenes appear monotonous, confused, and, at the climax—with Murphy wiping out scores of the enemy singlehanded—not a little ridiculous."

 The film was a huge commercial success, further advancing Murphy's film career.
 He had a percentage of the profits and it was estimated the actor earned $1 million from the film.
 The movie also popularized a term for U.S. Army foot soldiers, "dogface".
-The film included the 3rd Infantry Division song, "Dogface Soldier", written by Lieutenant Ken Hart and Corporal Bert Gold.
+The film included the 3rd Infantry Division song, Dogface Soldier, written by Lieutenant Ken Hart and Corporal Bert Gold.

+A public service announcement short subject entitled Medal of Honor incorporating many scenes from To Hell and Back together with Murphy, Barbara Rush, John McIntire, Barney Phillips and Murphy's son Terry extolled United States Savings Bonds.

-Many of the battle scenes were reused in the Universal film The Young Warriors.
+Many of the battle scenes were reused in the 1967 Universal film The Young Warriors.